rldorado/rldorado/README.md

 [![GitHub followers](https://img.shields.io/github/followers/rldorado?style=social)](https://github.com/rldorado)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-blue)](https://www.linkedin.com/in/rldorado)

 I'm from Spain 🇪🇸, proficient in building interactive web applications and skilled in frontend development and design.
 I do also have strong understanding of game development principles and user engagement.
 I love to work on responsive designs and UX focused projects.
-I say that "If you have to explain an UX, then you have a bad one", narrative is important.
+I say that *"If you have to explain a UI then you have a bad one"*, narrative is important.

 Continuously learning to deliver exceptional solutions!